Flotomate/product_docs/source/asset-management/asset-discovery.rst

 In DHCP protocol, the IPs of Assets keep on changing, so the hostname of a machine is taken as the unique identifier.
-The DNS maps all the hostnames of the Assets with their IP addresses. {Product} connects with the DNS using the information provided by an administrator in the DNS Configuration page.
+The DNS maps all the hostnames of the Assets with their IP addresses.
+Flotomate connects with the DNS using the information provided by an administrator in the DNS Configuration page.